Last update: October 8th, 2024

 - Revelation Part 2: The Millennial Kingdom, The Rapture, etc. This would be a follow-up to my article on Revelation, covering the things that one didn’t.

 - The BOS Bible.
 Okay, this technically isn’t an article, but I have an ongoing project to translate the New Testament from Greek to English.
 You can read what’s done so far (~70% of the NT by word count, just Luke, Acts, and Revelation to go.) here: BOS Bible.com.
-I haven’t translated much lately because a fellow is currently helping me go through and tighten up what I’ve already translated.
-Once that’s done, I’ll get back to translating new chapters.
+I’m almost halfway through Luke as of November 2024, and I’m aiming to translate a chapter a week.

 “Back Burner” articles.
 (I’ll probably get to them eventually, but they’re low priority right now.)